 Enterprise SaaS does not get as much ink devoted to it as its more accessible, popular cousin: consumer tech.

-If you are a member of an enterprise SaaS tech startup it is my hope that the information in this post spares you self-flagellation and despair.
+If you are a member of an enterprise SaaS tech startup it is my hope that the information in this post spares you wasted resources, self-flagellation and despair.
 If anyone else, hopefully it gives you a different lense to look at this world through.

 “I’d say determination is the single most important quality in a startup founder.
 If the founders I spoke with were superhuman in any way, it was in their perseverance.”